withastro/astro/.changeset/curvy-otters-jog.md

 }
 ```

-Call your hooks on all integrations when you want to trigger them:
+Call your hooks on all other integrations installed in a project at the appropriate time.
+For example, you can call your hook on initialization before either the Vite or Astro config have resolved:

 ```ts
 // your-integration/index.ts